Disability and Planning Research

 Access doesn’t guarantee social participation

 Library building with wide level paved pathway to the entrance.
 Picture taken in Berrigan NSW.It’s all very well being able to physically access the built environment, but access doesn’t guarantee social participation.
 Just considering how the shapes, sizes and ages of different bodies physically interact with the built environment is not enough.
 If universal design is about increasing access as well as physical and mental wellbeing then there is more work to do.
-This is the summation of a recent literature review that found social participation aspects of universal design is under researched.
+This is the summation of a literature review that found social participation aspects of universal design are under researched.

 Including non-professionals and users of the built environment is key to creating an accessible and inclusive built environment.
 The final sentence in the literature review sums up a good call to action.
 Universal design straddles multiple boundaries.
 So the amount of collective universal design knowledge should be available and accessible to everyone.